Lake Oswego’s Trusted Roof Replacement Contractor — Certified Team, Full Tear-Off & Written Warranty

 What Contractors Skip on Lake Oswego Roof Replacements

-Shingle Installation, Inspection, and Warranty
+Malarkey Installation, Permit Inspection, and Warranty

-Malarkey shingles installed per manufacturer specification, designed for Pacific Northwest conditions including sustained moisture, moss exposure, and wind patterns affecting Lake Oswego homes.
+Malarkey shingles installed per manufacturer specification.
+Manufactured in Portland for Pacific Northwest climate conditions including the sustained wet season, canopy-shaded damp conditions, and wind patterns affecting Lake Oswego hillside homes.
+Permit inspection scheduled and attended.
+Written workmanship warranty issued at project completion.

 Roofing Materials for Lake Oswego Homes